Rudin Medical Ethics & Humanities Fellowship

 About the Fellowship

-The Rudin Fellowship funds innovative research projects that explore the medical humanities and bioethics in practice.
+The Rudin Foundation funds innovative research projects that explore health humanities and bioethics in practice.
 These interdisciplinary fields are critical in identifying, understanding, and responding to complex issues in our healthcare system.

 Fellowship funds go toward proposals that involve original research studies, rigorous literature reviews, and creative projects.
 Below is a sampling of recent projects:

 - A Picture of Health: Utilizing Street Art to Encourage New York’s Homeless Subpopulation to Access the NYC Free Clinic

 - Medical Photography Exposed: A Scientific, Ethical, and Creative Assessment